nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/browse.md

 2. Edit the metadata that you want
 3. Once it is done, click on **SAVE**

-### Bulk Editing

-You can use [Nuxeo Spreadsheet]({{page space='nxdoc' page='nuxeo-spreadsheet'}}) to edit several documents at the same time in your repository as if you were in a spreadsheet-like grid, like copy and paste by dragging the cell's value.

 ## Exporting Content
 Users can export documents on their computer.
 It is possible to export: